 Construction Monitoring and Compliance:

-Construction work must adhere to the standards and requirements contained in Qualified Allocation Plan (QAP), the respective DCA Architectural program manuals, the Application, Land Use Restrictive Covenant or Land Use Restriction Agreement, and all manufacturers recommended installation procedures and guidelines for all materials used during the construction of the project.
+Construction work must adhere to the standards and requirements contained in the Qualified Allocation Plan (QAP), the respective DCA Architectural program manuals, the Application, Land Use Restrictive Covenant or Land Use Restriction Agreement, and all manufacturers recommended installation procedures and guidelines for all materials used during the construction of the project.

-For ALL “non-GHFA” funded projects (i.e., 4% LIHTC/Bond and 9% LIHTC funded projects), Owners must contract with a DCA approved “Construction Compliance Inspector” to perform monthly inspections and complete reports in accordance with the DCA inspection report form.
+For ALL “non-GHFA” funded projects (i.e., 4% LIHTC/Bond and 9% LIHTC funded projects), DCA will assign approved construction inspection compliance companies to perform quarterly inspections and complete reports in accordance with the DCA inspection report form.

-Reports must address any concerns pertaining to construction quality, safety, and progress.
-Reports for rehabilitation projects must also address any concerns pertaining to resident safety and treatment of resident belongings.
-DCA reserves the right to request such reports, but these need not be submitted monthly to DCA.
+Reports must address any concerns about construction quality, safety, and progress.
+Reports for rehabilitation projects must also address any concerns about resident safety and treatment of resident belongings.

 The Owner’s “Construction Compliance Inspector” must approve all draw requests.